Raising Brilliance

 ABA is the most widely funded autism therapy in Michigan, and Washtenaw County has providers — but it is also the most debated, and choosing well matters more than choosing fast.
 This page explains how ABA is accessed around Ann Arbor, what good and poor programs look like, and what to ask before you commit.

-ABA Therapy in Ann Arbor specifically
+See ABA Therapy in all cities

 Get our free summer guide